Ruger Mini-14 Tactical .223 Carbine with Folding Stock and Redfield CounterStrike Optical/Laser Sight

-We attached a black, 9" Caldwell (www.battenfeldtechnologies.com/caldwell) XLA Pivot Bipod #571429 to the sling swivel stud in the center of the bottom Picatinny rail.
+For the purposes of this review, we also attached a a couple of additional accessories, which made us look just like the "in" people at the range.
+First, a black, 9" Caldwell (www.battenfeldtechnologies.com/caldwell) XLA Pivot Bipod #571429 to the sling swivel stud in the center of the bottom Picatinny rail.
 The legs extend to a maximum of 13" in steps.
 Caldwell Pivot bipods allow the shooter to tilt the rifle on the bipod for use on uneven ground.
 (This bipod is reviewed on the Rifle Information page.)
 We used this bipod on a bench rest for our accuracy testing and it performed very well.

 We considered mounting a dedicated black nylon sling with detachable swivels to the studs on the right side of the Mini-14.
 However, we decided a sling would just get in the way on a home defense rifle and gave up on the idea.
 If on some occasion we need a sling, we will just use one of our existing slings.
 (We have several slings we use on hunting rifles.)

 As usual, we did our test shooting at the Izaak Walton outdoor range south of Eugene, Oregon.
 This facility has covered shooting benches and 50 yard target frames convenient for testing rifles with iron sights or optical sights without magnification.
 Chuck Hawks, Rocky Hays and Jim Fleck, all G&S Online staff members, participated in the shooting.
 The weather was typical of April in Western Oregon, with partly sunny skies and a high temperature in the 60's F. The wind was gusting to about 10-15 MPH.